 WAIGOAN HALAD-GI Tag

-The Waigaon Halad Producer Company has more than 400 farmers for the production of turmeric and amalfarm is directly associated with procurement.
+The Waigaon Halad Producer Company works with more than 400 farmers for turmeric production, and Amalfarm is directly involved in the procurement.

-Till now Waigaon was only known for the famous Dargah of Baba Sheikh Farid Giradwale but now the turmeric of this village grown by 2,300 farmers popularising “A pinch of turmeric every day keeps cancer away”
+Until now, Waigaon was primarily known for the famous Dargah of Baba Sheikh Farid Giradwale, but now the village’s turmeric, grown by 2,300 farmers, is popularizing the saying, “A pinch of turmeric every day keeps cancer away.”

 BENGAL AROMATIC RICE GOBINDOBHOG-GI Tag

-The small farmer groups working in Burdwan, West Bengal growing Gobindobhog rice are working with amalfarm for direct selling.
+The small farmer groups in Burdwan, West Bengal, growing Gobindobhog rice, are crafting their farmer story by partnering with Amalfarm for direct selling.

 MITHILANCHAL MAKHANA-GI Tag